telerik/fiddler-everywhere-docs/introduction.md

 ### System Traffic Capturing

-Fiddler Everywhere inspects and logs all HTTP(S) and WebSocket traffic between your computer and the Internet, and enables you to capture traffic from virtually any application that supports a system proxy.
+Fiddler Everywhere inspects and logs all HTTP(S), WebSocket, and GRPC traffic between your computer and the Internet, and enables you to capture traffic from virtually any application that supports a system proxy.
 [Read more about capturing HTTP(S) traffic with Fiddler Everywhere...]({% slug capture-traffic-get-started %}#system-capturing)

 ### Preconfigured Browser Capturing